cparedes/octopress/source/_posts/2011-09-20-converting-puppet-modules-to-chef-cookbooks.markdown

-We've not yet decided whether we will actually use Chef in production, but I figure that if I've lowered the bar of entry, it would make the decision much easier (we'd still have to worry about whether the technical merits justify putting in time to transition everything over to Puppet, but at least the initial cost of converting things over isn't as painful as it would've been.)
+We've not yet decided whether we will actually use Chef in production, but I figure that if I've lowered the bar of entry, it would make the decision much easier (we'd still have to worry about whether the technical merits justify putting in time to transition everything over to Chef, but at least the initial cost of converting things over isn't as painful as it would've been.)

 Here's a sample snippet of Puppet code that I'll be referring to for the rest